mintautaseo/my_first_repository/readme.txt

 This is my project.

-This project will help me to stufy ROR framework to create website.
+This project will help me to stufy ROR framework to create website.AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+AASD